01-edu/public/subjects/ai/training/audit/README.md

 #### Exercise 5: Machine Learning models

-##### The question is validated if the scores outputted are close to the scores below.
+###### For question 1, are the scores outputted close to the scores below?
 Some of the algorithms use random steps (random sampling used by the `RandomForest`).
 I used `random_state = 43` for the Random Forest, the Decision Tree and the Gradient Boosting.

 ```console
 # Linear regression